 As with most weather apps, you can use this to see the daily and weekly forecasts along with hourly predictions.
 And there is also the option of tracking the forecast in multiple locations along with humidity and wind.

-However, one thing to keep in mind is that despite the developers claiming that this should work on every Wear OS smartwatch, there are still plenty of people complaining about it not launching on theirs.
+However, one thing to keep in mind is that despite the developers claiming that this should work on every Wear OS smartwatch, plenty of people still complain about it not launching on theirs.

 23: UV Index Now